ksoze84/sokore/README.md

 ## How to use

-1. Create a kore class C_Handler that extends Kore < StateType >.
+1. Create a kore Class C_Handler that extends Kore< StateType >.
 Add all state update methods you want to this class.
 2. Use one of the hooks like useKore( C_Handler, initial_value ).
 This hook returns [ state, C_Handler ]
 3. enjoy!